andywalton7/sdk-test/source/includes/_create_consignments.md

 * Metadata.
 PRO metadata enables you to record additional data about a consignment in custom fields.
 For more information on using metadata in PRO, see the **[Metadata](#metadata)** section.
 * Tags.
 Allocation tags enable you to filter the list carrier services that a particular consignment could be allocated to.
 For more information on allocation tags, see the **[Tags](#tags)** section.

-The consignment's origin address must include a valid <code>ShippingLocationReference</code>.
+Either the consignment's `origin` address, its `destination` address, or both, must include a valid <code>ShippingLocationReference</code>.
 For information on how to obtain a list of your organisation's shipping locations, see the <strong><a href="https://docs.electioapp.com/#/api/GetShippingLocations">Get Shipping Locations</a></strong> page of the API reference.

 To edit an existing consignment, use the **[Update Consignments](#updating-consignments)** endpoint.